Affiliate links on Android Authority may earn us a commission. Learn more.

-That said, the 10R left a lot to be desired and its software was one of those things.
+That said, the 10R left a lot to be desired, and its software was one of those things.
 The OnePlus 10T comes with the same Oxygen OS version 12.1 out of the box.
-We’ve previously observed that the software is an inconsistent mix of elements from Oppo’s Color OS and the original Oxygen OS.
-Yes, the phone will get Oxygen OS 13 at some point and while it promises to appeal to legacy fans, we haven’t seen it in action, so it’s hard to tell if it’ll be any better than Oxygen OS 12.
+We’ve observed that the software is an inconsistent mix of elements from OPPO’s Color OS and the original Oxygen OS.
+The phone has received the Oxygen OS 13 update in December 2022, but it doesn’t bring any notable improvements to the experience.

 it's hard to straight-up recommend the OnePlus 10T.

 Another missing feature on the OnePlus 10T is the Hasselblad camera branding.
 OnePlus says it wanted to “offer an ultimate performance flagship smartphone at the device’s chosen price point” hence it cut Hasselblad’s color processing software out of the picture.

 The sound quality of the phone is also unimpressive.
 In our review, we found the stereo speakers to be extremely unbalanced, making content viewing very annoying.